barban-dev/midea_inventor_dehumidifier/README.md

 Internals
 ---------
-***You can skip this part if you are not interested in technical details concerning the format of the API messages used by the library***
+***You can skip this part if you are not interested in technical details concerning the format of the API messages used by the library.***

 Official companion Apps for Android and IOS platforms are based on the midea-SDKs made available by Midea Smart Technology Co., Ltd.:
 * [ios-sdk](https://github.com/midea-sdk-org/ios-sdk)